-Can I pass my inflammatory disease on to my baby?
+Can I pass my rheumatic condition on to my baby?

-For most types of arthritis, the chance of passing it on to your children are very small and shouldn't affect your decision to have children.6
+For most types of arthritis, the chance of passing it on to your children is very small and shouldn't affect your decision to have children.6

 Am I at high risk of miscarriage?